compscore/docs/docs/checks/custom_checks.md

-# Create a Custom Check
+# Create a Custom

+!!! info

+    You can use any standard library check as reference for how to build new scorechecks

 1. Create a new check repo based on [compscore/check-template](https://github.com/compscore/check-template)
    ![](../assets/images/check-template-create.png)